 Bergerac has one of the last tobacco plantations in Europe.
-I know this industry may be a little controversial, but it really has an interesting story.
+This industry may be a little controversial, but it has an exciting story.

-The museum is not used to promote tobacco and is not intended for smokers.
+The museum is not used to promote tobacco or is intended for smokers.

-In the museum, you will learn about this crop with a history of more than 3000 years as it was brought from America to Europe and its impact on the society of the seventeenth and eighteenth centuries.
+In the museum, you will learn about this crop with a more than 3000 years history as it was brought from America to Europe and its impact on the society of the seventeenth and eighteenth centuries.

 You’re going to see rare artifacts and items like a tobacco bag or a pipe made by a Native American Sioux tribe.

 It’s fascinating how a plant conquered the whole world.